Verbal Identity

 Cold outreach — B2B sales

 Velocity and completeness.
 The frame is time-to-insight and market coverage, not depth of analysis.
 Get to the value claim in the first sentence.
-Lead with a number (50M companies, 2,000 micro-markets, 4 seconds) and follow with what it means for their pipeline.
+Lead with a number (+52M companies, 1,200 micro-markets, 4 seconds) and follow with what it means for their pipeline.
+A commercial prospector doesn't need to feel exclusive; they need to feel fast.
 CTA is explicit, single, and near the top.

 Product documentation